ZihaoLiu0927/cs103a-cpa02/README.md

 # CS103a Express App Porject

 This is a starter project which builds a forum that can be used for different porposes.
-The App has been deployed to Heroku where everyone can click the [app link](https://pure-gorge-05438.herokuapp.com/) and take a look.
+The App has been deployed to Heroku where everyone can click the <a href="https://pure-gorge-05438.herokuapp.com/" target="_blank">App Link</a> and take a look.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org